-- Jewish Organizations should seek to eliminate air travel when it isn't necessary. - Organizations install video conferencing facilities that can substitute for intercontinental travel.
-(This will also save money and makes sense in the current economic climate.) - Bike racks and safe bicycle parking in every Jewish school and communal institution - Safe routes to all Jewish day schools, Hebrew schools and preschools for walking and biking.
+- Jewish Organizations should seek to eliminate air travel when it isn't necessary. - Organizations should install video conferencing facilities that can substitute for intercontinental travel.
+(This will also save money and makes sense in the current economic climate.)

 Organizations should, as a matter of course, offset the carbon emissions produced by their activities, e.g. through projects such as the Heschel Center's Good Energy Initiative.